selva221724/ConvFinQA-RAG/README.md

 ## My RAG Journey 🚀

 Hey there!
 Let me tell you about my journey building this financial QA system.
-Coming from a background in conversational AI, this was my first dive into financial data, and what a learning experience it was!
+Coming from a background in general text RAG builder, this was my first dive into financial data, and what a learning experience it was!

 Started this project with a mix of excitement and "what did I get myself into?" feeling.
 Financial data?
 Tables?
 Numerical reasoning?
 Yeah, that was going to be interesting!
 But hey, challenges are what make us grow, right?

 Over four days (about 2 hours each day between coffee breaks), here's how it went down:

 **Day 1: The "What Am I Looking At?"
 Phase 🤔**
 I spent the first day just wrapping my head around financial data.
-Coming from general text RAG builder background, this was a whole different beast.
 Tables everywhere, numbers that needed to make sense, and percentages that had to be calculated just right.
 Started with dev.json because, well, baby steps!
+Did some EDA dashboard to understand the data.

 **Day 2: The "Now We're Cooking!"
 Phase 🛠️**
 Decided to go with Pinecone for the vector DB - didn't want to waste time setting up local alternatives.
 Grabbed OpenAI's endpoints because they're reliable and cost-effective.
 First RAG pipeline was... let's say "numerically challenged" 😅 But after some custom table parsing and chunking magic, things started looking up.